-A day trip from Seoul is possible but it is better to spend the night and reserve at least 2 days to explore the city at ease.
 That leads us to the question of where to stay in this vast city.
 The different sights are spread out across the whole city so it isn’t easy to choose a base.

 That’s why we wrote this complete guide about the best area to stay in Busan.

 In this Busan hotel blog post, we cover the 6 most popular areas to stay in Busan.
 We also explain how you can reach them by public transport.
 If you have a car all of these neighborhoods are perfectly accessible and as a bonus, most of the hotels in Busan offer free parking.

 We hope that our explanation of the districts will help to make your choice taking into account what kind of activities you want to do in Busan and what places you want to see.

 There is a really good chance that this post contains affiliate links.
 If you click one of them, we may receive a small commission (for which we are deeply grateful) at no extra cost to you.